-Pilgrims: A small group of people arrived in the New World from England on a ship named the Mayflower.
-They landed at Plymouth Rock, Massachusetts.
+A small group of people, the Pilgrims, arrived in the New World from England on a rented ship named the Mayflower.
+They landed at Plymouth Rock, Massachusetts, on a cold day in December 1620.
 Back in England, everyone had to belong to the Church of England.
 The Pilgrims did not want to belong to the Church of England.
 They were seeking religious freedom.

 There were only 102 people - men, women, and children - aboard the Mayflower.
 When they arrived in the New World, there was no one to meet them.
 What they found was a foot of snow on the ground, and a dense forest of trees along the shore.
 It had taken 8 weeks for the voyage.
 People were sick.
 Nearly half of their people died within the first week.
 While caring for the sick, those who could began to build a long cabin of logs, to act as a community home for themselves and their animals.
 They moved everything they had brought with them from the ship into this log cabin.
 The Mayflower had to return to England.
 It was only rented, with borrowed money at that.
 But it stayed in harbor long enough for the Pilgrims to unload and to bury those who had died.